 Once you have the invoice list view window open, do the following:

-Click on the '+' symbol at the top right side of the window
+Click on the '+' symbol at the bottom right side of the window

 Add information such as who the invoice is being sent to, whether you want the invoice date and due date to be a different date, whether you want to add a customer reference

-Once these details have been filled in, click in the '+' symbol at the top right side of the table called invoice lines
+Once these details have been filled in, click in the '+' symbol next to invoice lines

 A sheet will appear that will let you link this invoice to a class.
-You will have to fill in information such as Title, Quantity, Price, Income account and what course and class code it's linked to.
+You will have to fill in information such as Title, Quantity, Price, Income account and, under 'Assign to Budget' what course and class code it's linked to.

 Then click on Ok and Save

-You will be able to see this manual invoice in the Budgets tab of the selected class.
+You will be able to see this manual invoice in the Budgets section of the selected class.
 It will appear under the table that says 'x custom invoice(s)' above it.